AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 ### Provide details

-Next, provide a name and a description for you to recognize this data connection name in the future.
+Next, provide a name and a description for you to recognize this data connection in the future.

+>[!IMPORTANT]
+>
-Note the terminology difference that the sandbox is considered a dataset in the UI
+>Note a difference in terminology difference where the sandbox is considered a dataset in the UI

 ### Map fields {#map-fields}